*To translate this webpage from your mobile device, click "Menu" then click "Translate" and select your language.

 The following protocols and procedures will be in place in all district schools for the 2020-21 school year should in-person schooling resume.
 Anyone with questions or concerns should contact Naomi Stevens our COVID-19 Resource Coordinator at:

 For more information about how health and safety protocols and trainings will be communicated to students, families and staff members, visit the Communication/Family and Community Engagement section of our reopening plan.

 The District has developed resources to educate parents/guardians and staff members regarding the careful observation of symptoms of COVID-19 and health screening measures that must be conducted each morning before coming to school.
 The resources include the requirement for any student or staff member with a fever of 100°F or greater and/or symptoms of possible COVID-19 virus infection to not come to school.
 The Centers for Disease Control and Prevention (CDC) list of Coronavirus symptoms was used to develop these resources.

 The District will implement the following screening tool for the response of all employees and visitors prior to entry into a District building:

-All Employees/Visitors must sign-in and out
+All Employees/Students/Visitors must sign-in

-Any student with COVID-19 symptoms will be supervised and isolated from others and immediately dismissed from school with a temperature of 100°F or greater or a positive response to a screening question.
+Any student with COVID-19 symptoms will be supervised and isolated from others and immediately dismissed from school with a temperature of 100° F or greater or a positive response to a screening question.
 Staff and students are required to notify the school when they develop symptoms or if their answers to the questionnaire change during or outside school hours by notifying the school nurse/health office.
 An office assistant will be assigned to review the incoming reports of screenings of staff and parent/guardians and attesting that they are completed.

 Temperature screening protocols: